Frontendry/tailwind-plugins/README.md

 ## Custom Tailwind Plugins

 ### Adding Plugin
-After Git Cloning this repository, add the text-stroke Tailwind plugin like so:
+After Git Cloning this repository, instantiate the text-stroke Tailwind plugin on your `tailwind.config.js` like so:

 ```js
 // tailwind.config.js